Lambert Acres Course

 The Lambert Acres Golf Club is a 27-hole golf course in Maryville, Tennessee with views of the Great Smoky Mountains.
 The golf course contains 9,525 yards of rolling hills with slopes throughout the entire landscape.
 The course opened in 1965 and was designed by Ray Franklin.
 The club currently has three different 9-hole courses which are named White, Orange, and Red.
 Each course has nine holes but are usually played two at a time.
 The club is owned by Nick and James Lee Berrong and managed by Chad Berrong.

 University use

 Aside from being a public golf course the Lambert Acres Golf Course is currently used by the cross country teams at the University of Tennessee.
 The course has been the location for the Volunteers' team meets for over fifteen years mainly because of its proximity to campus.
-Over the past ten years the course has played host to the Tennessee Invitational nine times, the NCAA South Regional in 2002, 2006 and 2008, and hosted the 1998 SEC Championship meet.
+Over the past decade, the course has played host to the Tennessee Invitational nine times, the NCAA South Regional in 2002, 2006 and 2008, and hosted the 1998 SEC Championship meet.